 Getting to Marostica

 Marostica is located quite close to the cities of Vicenza and Bassano Del Grappa.
 There is no airport in Marostica so the easiest way to reach the town is by bus.
-Buses depart every few hours from Vicenza, Bassano Del Grappa and from the other destinations in the region for Marostica.
+Buses depart every few hours from Vicenza, Bassano Del Grappa and from other destinations in the region.
 Tickets can be bought at the main bus stations and the state buses are quite comfortable for travelling.
 Visitors who have a car can also easily drive down to the town.
 Marostica is located only half an hour away from Vicenza and only about 10 minutes from Bassano Del Grappa so it is quite easy to reach the town.

 Moving Around the Town

 Marostica is a very compact town.
 The main attraction in Marostica is the yearly living chess festival for which visitors from all over Italy travel to the town.
 Except for that, there are only two or three sight seeing attractions in the town which can all be visited on foot.
 Walking around the town is quite enjoyable since the streets are very picturesque.
 The cobblestoned pedestrian streets are lined with old charming houses which makes it quite interesting to walk around the town.

 Stay and Accommodation

 Marostica is a very small town but it does attract quite a lot of tourists, especially in September when the famous living chess festival is organized in the town.
 Visitors who plan to take a trip to Marostica in September would have to get accommodation booked well in advance since all hotels get totally booked by tourists that come to the town from all over the world.
 There are a few good Bed & Breakfasts too, however, all accommodations tend to get more expensive during the festival.
 There are also a few villas and country houses which can be rented by tourists if they plan to stay in the town longer.
 Some of the best known hotels in town are hotel Europa, hotel A&M, hotel Alla Veneziana Srl and hotel Due Mori.